Acute Peroneal Tendon Subluxation

 Treatment of an acute peroneal tendon subluxation can be non-surgical or surgical.
 Treatment requires that the tendons be kept back in position behind the fibula and that they be held there until the soft tissues and any bony fragment has healed.
 This requires a period of approximately six weeks of immobilization (cast or walking boot).
 Following that, a rehab program is gradually started to restore the strength and function of the peroneal tendons.

-Previously Edited by Samuel Dellenbaugh, MD
+Previously Edited by: Daniel Cuttica, DO, and Samuel Dellenbaugh, MD